The Early Industrialists in Flintshire

 Bersham iron working had a long prehistory.
 Iron gave its name to an 'age' from 500 BC when the smelting of iron became an option using higher temperatures of 1535°C from forced draughts.

-The first iron 'factories' were forges.
-'Bloomery' forges processed magnetite by roasting and smelting with charcoal and silicate rock to form a 'bloom', a mix of iron & slag.
+The first iron 'factories' were forges. bloomery furnaces processed magnetite by roasting and smelting with charcoal and silicate rock to form a 'bloom', a mix of iron & slag.
 In the spongy mix the iron was not molten and carbon did not dissolve in it.
 Wrought iron was produced by hammering out the slag, and this 'working' of the bloom resulted in residual 'fibrous' inclusions of slag which gave the wrought iron its malleable properties.
 Water wheels provide power for trip hammers and bellows.
 These forges ceased to be economic once pig iron was available.

 Ironworking first started at Bersham, near Wrexham in Wales around 1640.
 From 1717, the works were in the hands of Charles Lloyd who established the Bersham links with Coalbrookdale.
 This link led in 1721 to Bersham furnace becoming the first blast furnace in Wales to use 'coakes for potting’ cashing in on Abraham Darby's success.
 Following Lloyd's bankruptcy in 1727, the Coalbrookdale connection continued when Abraham Darby's son-in-law, John Hawkins, acquired the Bersham works.
-An agreement between the two works, resulted in Bersham concentrating on pot founding, which left Coalbrookdale free to produce Newcomen steam engines.
+An agreement between the two works, resulted in Bersham concentrating on pot founding, which left Coalbrookdale free to produce castings for Newcomen steam engines.
 This led to the expansion of the ironworks with an air furnace and moulding room being added in 1733 with money provided by the Coalbrookdale Company.

 In 1753, the Cumbrian pot founder, Isaac Wilkinson, leased the works which were taken over by his sons John and William in 1763 as the New Bersham Company.
 Family quarrels and litigation started as early as 1762, and in 1763 Isaac moved to Bristol and eventually John ended up as the owner of the Bersham works.
 The works then entered their most successful phase.